Gammarus roeseli: Description

-Gammarus roeseli adult males reach a length of up to 22 mm; females are smaller than males.
+Gammarus roeselii adult males reach a length of up to 22 mm; females are smaller than males.
 The species is distinct from many other common amphipods due to the spines on its fifth through seventh pereiopods.
-The color of G. roeseli individuals can vary from green to brown, gray, or yellow, and some have reddish markings on parts of their carapaces.
+The color of G. roeselii individuals can vary from green to brown, gray, or yellow, and some have reddish markings on parts of their carapaces.

 Distribution

-Gammarus roeseli originated in the Balkan area of Europe, and appears to have populated the Pannonian Basin as a glacial refuge before expanding into central and western Europe 10,000 years ago.
+Gammarus roeselii originated in the Balkan area of Europe, and appears to have populated the Pannonian Basin as a glacial refuge before expanding into central and western Europe 10,000 years ago.
 It is now widespread across continental Europe.
 Having been in France since at least the mid-1800s it is considered to be a well-established non-native species in central, northern, and western Europe.
 However, it continues to expand its distribution range, including into new river basins in Italy in the 2010s.
 Even within the same geographic area – for example in France – some refer to the species as being invasive while others refer to it as being naturalized.

+Cryptic species complex

+Molecular phylogeographic studies based primarily on mitochondrial markers suggest that G. roeselii is not a single species but a cryptic species complex with deeply divergent evolutionary lineages.
+Recent analyses identified 13 well-supported molecular operational taxonomic units (MOTUs), indicating numerous locally endemic lineages across the Balkan Peninsula.
+These lineages diverged mainly during the Miocene and Pliocene (ca. 20–2.6 Ma), indicating an ancient origin rather than recent ecological separation.
+Most lineages show restricted geographic ranges, highlighting the Balkan Peninsula as a hotspot of freshwater endemism.

 Ecology

 Habitat

-Gammarus roeseli are found in freshwater environments such as ponds, lakes and streams.
+Gammarus roeselii are found in freshwater environments such as ponds, lakes and streams.
 They are more abundant at warmer temperatures compared to some co-occurring amphipod species.
 Populations tend to be highest in rivers with moderate water flow and ample plants to be used as shelter.

 Trophic interactions

-Gammarus roeseli are omnivores.
+Gammarus roeselii are omnivores.
 Although they consume animal prey, their mouthparts are morphologically better adapted for consuming detritus and suspended particles, and for scraping algae and fungi off of detrital material and other surfaces.

-Gammarus roeseli are predated on by fish.
-The distinctive spines of G. roeseli were found in a laboratory experiment to be associated with defense against predation by brown trout.
+Gammarus roeselii are predated on by fish.
+The distinctive spines of G. roeselii were found in a laboratory experiment to be associated with defense against predation by brown trout.

-Like other gammaridean amphipods, G. roeseli serve as hosts for microsporidian parasites.
-The parasites have a variety of effects on infected G. roeseli.
+Like other gammaridean amphipods, G. roeselii serve as hosts for microsporidian parasites.
+The parasites have a variety of effects on infected G. roeselii.
 Physiologically, infection can increase salinity tolerance.
 Infection by some microsporidians can feminize male embryos and lead to female-biased sex ratios.
-Infection status also alters predator-avoidance behavior in G. roeseli.
+Infection status also alters predator-avoidance behavior in G. roeselii.